fbpx Skip to main content

 This method gives you more detailed insights, better categorization, and a clearer financial picture.

 The biggest problem with this method is the timing issue.
-For example, if Amazon is depositing into your account every 2 weeks, it may not always line up neatly with the end of settlement period for the month.
+For example, if Amazon is depositing into your account every 2 weeks, it may not always line up neatly with the end of the month.

 Is your head spinning yet?